 'Soils define culture.
 Throughout history soil has defined human societies perhaps more strongly than any other single environmental variable.
 Its fertility defines our food, our population and our economy.
 Its colours define our art.
 Its organisms may define our health.
 Yet, the importance of soils in regulating human society is frequently overlooked'

-In the UK, widespread cultural perception of what we think of soil is so often reduced to mundane and repulsive language that sits alongside pessimism, gloom, depression, poverty and filth.
-The word 'dirt' first appeared in the fifteenth century meaning "smutty, morally unclean".
-By reducing the Earth's principle life-sustaining substance to dirt instead of vitality we have carved a difficult path for the future of soil on Earth.
-The ramifications of our capitalistic abuse to soil is having devastating consequences to our connection with landscapes, our foods, our health and how we treat one another.
-Access to green spaces is a privilege and 54% of the human population lives in urban areas so most of us have little to no functional interactions with soil apart from the potted plants in our homes.
+Soil has often been overlooked in environmental conversations, regenerating its health is proving fundamental to the future of our existence on this planet.
+In the UK, widespread cultural perception of soil is so often reduced to mundane and repulsive language that sits alongside pessimism, gloom, depression, poverty and filth.
+The term ‘dirt’ actually emerged in the fifteenth century to mean smutty or morally unclean.
+By reducing the Earth's principle life-sustaining substance to ‘dirt’ instead of celebrating its vitality we have carved a difficult path for the future of soil on Earth.
+Our capitalistic abuse of soil is having a devastating effect on our own connection to landscapes, food sources, our health and even each other.
+Access to green space is a privilege and 54% of the human population lives in urban areas, so most of us have little to no functional interactions with soil, apart from the potted plants in our homes.

-I am interested in comparing self-organising systems (humans and soil ecosystems) finding, or not, a symbiosis through deep listening, conversation, play, and forming interspecies narratives through co-creation.
-The challenge of course is not creating an interpretation of soil biota that projects our humanness on to them, which would prevent us from understanding these organisms on their terms.
+I am interested in comparing the self-organising systems of humans and soil to find a symbiosis through deep listening, conversation, play, and the formation of interspecies narratives through co-creation.
+A challenge of this work will be to create an interpretation of the soil biota without the projection of our own humanness and instead to understand these amazing organisms on their own terms.